Private Domains

 Tip

-If your private domain is a real domain that you control, you can alternatively configure its DNS record at your registrar to resolve to your server’s LAN IP address.
+If your private domain is a real domain that you control, you can alternatively configure its DNS record at your registrar to resolve to your server’s address on that network — its LAN IP address for an Ethernet or WiFi gateway, or its tunnel address for a WireGuard gateway.
 In this case, the StartOS DNS server is not needed.

 Split DNS: the Same Domain, Public and Private